CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 ## NAMD 3.0 available on Puhti and Mahti, 11.10.2024

-[NAMD](../../apps/amber.md) 3.0 has been installed and set as the default module on Puhti and Mahti.
+[NAMD](../../apps/namd.md) 3.0 has been installed and set as the default module on Puhti and Mahti.
 [See here for a list of new and improved features](https://www.ks.uiuc.edu/Research/namd/3.0/features.html).
 Notably, the GPU performance has improved significantly compared to NAMD 2.14.
-For large-scale GPU simulations, we recommend running NAMD3 on LUMI-G due to the better availability of GPUs compared to Puhti and Mahti.
+However, for large-scale GPU simulations, we recommend running NAMD3 on LUMI-G due to the better availability of GPUs compared to Puhti and Mahti.
 [See batch script examples here](../../apps/namd.md#batch-script-examples).

 ## Amber24 available on Puhti and Mahti, 8.10.2024